-Doomsday Hoarders: 6 OCD Hacks to Organize Your Stockpile Chaos
+Doomsday Hoarders: 6 Hacks to Organize Your Stockpile Chaos

 Is your house like an unfortunate cross between Doomsday Preppers and Hoarders?

 How do you store your preps?
 Are they neatly organized, where you can grab what you need at a moment’s notice?
 Are they a jumbled mess that makes your house look like an abandoned storage facility?
 Perhaps they are hidden chaos, tucked away neatly in drawers and closets, but with no rhyme or reason.

 I like to consider myself pretty organized.
 After all, my house is tidy (at least when people come over).
 I keep my food preps in one area, my medical preps in another area, and home supply preps in yet another area.

 It doesn’t matter how many preps you have if you can’t find what you need.

 A turning point for me was when my daughter burned her hand making cookies one time, it took me more than half an hour to find the specific ointment I wanted to use to treat it.
 I used raw honey from the kitchen for immediate relief while I turned my medical supply closet upside down looking for it.